jamietre/iter8/README.md

 ## Roadmap

-### Edge cases

-Little arg validation is done - in some cases this produces unexpected behavior.
-Need to validate particularly numeric args like `take`

 ### A few more features

-This is the only one common sequence method left to add (just haven't needed it yet..)
+This is the only one common sequence method left to add that I can think of

 ##### zip(other, fn)